AMX Announces Dell Partnership

-According to the terms of the agreement, Dell’s government sales team is able to begin offering a wide variety of AMX solutions, including the Inspired XPress Digital Signage, Enova DVX-2100HD, switchers, and keypads.
+AMX has announced it has inked a partnership with leading PC manufacturer Dell.
+According to the terms of the agreement Dell’s government sales team is able to begin offering a wide variety of AMX solutions including the award- winning Inspired XPress Digital Signage, Enova DVX-2100HD, switchers and keypads.

 Speaking of the partnership, Hanby said, “With one P.O., government buyers can easily meet both their AV and IT needs.”